abhinavcoder/handwriting_recognisation/README.md

 # handwriting_recognisation using Tkinter GUI in Python
 # For both Cursive and Non-cursive words / characters
 # Processing and OpenCV code in C++ which is executed through Python wrapper
+# dictionary of characters are used for revising recognisation

 1. Install tesseract , PIL and OpenCV in Ubuntu
 2. To run GUI :